 The New Mexico Young America Football and Cheer League is the oldest and most respected youth football and cheer organization in the state of New Mexico.
-Nearly 53 years ago, NMYAFL was organized to teach the youth of our communities the sport of football and cheer.
+Since 1966, NMYAFL has been teaching the youth of our communities the sport of football and cheer.
 Since that time, the organization has grown from just a few areas to many districts across the Albuquerque Metro area.
 Cheer began in 1967 and since then has grown into one of the biggest recreational cheer programs in the Metro area.

 One simple rule has always governed the organization and allowed it to grow.
 We are about the kids.
 We offer a program for all level of cheer.
 We are not perfect, but continuously strive to keep the well being of our kids as our main focus.
 We understand that the longevity and success of our youth cheerleading organization depends on the positive experience of the cheerleaders and the parents in our community.